The National Christmas Tree

 "We wish you a Scary Christmas.
 Now go home and seal your chimney with plastic sheeting and duct tape.
 And be afraid."

 I sense the sinister influence of Dick Cheney.
-Well, this wouldn't be the last governmental fear and paranoia I would encounter on this trip.
+Well, this wouldn't be the last governmental fear and paranoia that I would encounter on this trip.

 It snowed the next night.